Welcome to our practical Saturday post for large family living.

 n which she describes the days of her childhood illnesses

-as being some of her most fond memories
+as being some of her most fond memories,

 because of the loving care of her mother at those times.